justaashu/mini-militia-mod/README.md

 This will create a `unpack/` directory, with the apk file extracted.
 Here you can find all the code, resources and configuration files for the game.

 ## Important Files and Directories
-Here are some important files and directories that you can poke around and find
+Here are some important files and directories that you can poke around and find assets and configs to change.

 #### AndroidManifest.xml
-The android manifest file having app permissions etc.
+The android manifest file having app permissions, activities etc.

 ####  smali/
 The smali machine code for Compiled Android Java Classes.